EARLY CAREERS in the United Kingdom

 The Watson Glaser online assessment is untimed and can be completed at your own pace, but must be finished within five working days of receiving the link.
 There are various practice Watson Glaser assessments available online, and we would recommend spending some time practising these to familiarise yourself with the types of questions you may be asked.
 You will also recieve access to a link containing a further practice assessment, which we would advise you take before undertaking the final assessment.

-The video interview has been developed to assess your motivations and alignment to the trainee role.
-It will consist of three questions, on a pre-recorded video platform, which are focused on the behaviours which are important to be successful at DLA Piper, as well as your alignment to our values.
+Our phone interview has been developed to assess your motivations to apply to the DLA Piper Summer Internship and your alignment to the trainee solicitor role.
+You will be interviewed by a member of the Early Careers team and it will consist of a series of questions which are focused on your motivations for a career in law and behaviours which are important to be successful at DLA Piper.

 • Assessment centre

 The final stage of the application process is an in-person assessment centre.
-It will comprise of exercises which give you the chance to demonstrate your strengths, to meet our people, and for us to help get to know you better.
+It will comprise of exercises and an one-to-one interview which give you the chance to demonstrate your strengths, to meet our people, and for us to help get to know you better.

 What to expect